weiliu2016/weiliu2016.github.io/README.md

-## Welcome to Fangni's Homepage
+## Welcome to Wei's Homepage

-Dr. Fangni Zhang will join the Department of Industrial and Manufacturing Systems Engineering at The University of Hong Kong as an Assistant Professor in February 2020.
-Prior to this, she held Lecturer positions at University of New South Wales and University of Leeds, and worked at Imperial College London as a Research Associate.
-Dr. Zhang received her PhD degree in Transportation from Hong Kong University of Science and Technology and her Bachelor’s degree in Industrial Engineering from Beihang University, Beijing, China.

-Dr. Fangni Zhang’s research covers a wide range of fundamental or emerging issues in transport, including multimodal transport system modelling and optimization, shared and automated transport management, high-speed rail and air transport interactions, and wider economic impacts of transport.
-Her research draws tools from different disciplines such as network modeling, economic theory, traffic flow theory, operations research, and data science to transport research and has been published in a number of world-leading journals and conferences in the field (e.g., Transportation Research Part A, B, C, D, E).
+Dr Wei Liu is an Assistant Professor (Lecturer) in Transport Engineering jointly appointed by the School of Computer Science and Engineering and the School of Civil and Environmental Engineering at UNSW.
+Prior to his position at UNSW, he was a Lecturer at University of Glasgow, UK, and was a postdoctoral researcher at Ecole Polytechnique Federale de Lausanne (EPFL), Switzerland, and was a visiting scholar at University of Florida, US.
+Dr. Liu mainly works in transport system modelling and optimisation; large-scale traffic modelling, simulation and computing; transport economics; and urban big data analytics.

 ### Research interests